007Aurick/TeleArm/README.md

-# 🦾 TeleArm — SLAM-Mapped Mobile Manipulator
+# 🦾 TeleARM — SLAM-Mapped Mobile Manipulator

 > A teleoperated mobile robot that maps its environment in real time and performs on-demand pick-and-place using a mounted robotic arm — all visualized live in RViz2.